MrNegative420/shiny-hunter/README.md

 4. Apply fast forward to each emulator window with Shift+Tab before pressing the enter key to initiate the hunting process.

-5. Due to timing, make your character name 3 long and your rivels 4 long; it might work the other way too.
+5. Due to timing, make your character name 3 long and your rivals 4 long; it might work the other way too.

 6. This things settings need to be pretty exact for the timings I have found.